-Pumpkin Bread Let’s get serious.
-This is Pumpkin Pound Cake, not bread.
-My latest pound cake recipe offers bold fall flavors like pumpkin and maple, layered with thick ribbons of chocolate ganache.
+Pumpkin Pound Cake – My easy pound cake recipe offers warm fall flavors like pumpkin spice and maple, drizzled with thick ribbons of chocolate ganache.
 Now who wants a slice?

-If it makes you feel better, go ahead and call this pumpkin bread.
+If it makes you feel better, go ahead and call this pumpkin cake “pumpkin bread.”
 But we all know the truth…

-These tender little loaves made with pumpkin puree, maple syrup, rustic spices and butter, are most definitely pumpkin pound cake.
+These tender little loaves made with pumpkin puree, maple syrup, rustic pumpkin pie-inspired spices and butter, are most definitely pumpkin cake.

 Growing up, I had such internal turmoil over the bread-cake dilemma.